Paleohoplias

+Paleohoplias is an extinct genus of freshwater characin fish in the family Erythrinidae found in Brazil, South America.
+Two species are known.

+Taxonomy

-Paleohoplias is an extinct monospecific genus of fish in the family Erythrinidae found in Brazil, South America.
-The type species Paleohoplias assisbrasiliensis was described in 2003, and was found in Solimões Formation in the State of Acre, Brazil, dating to Huayqueriense-Montehermoseuse (Late Miocene-Pliocene) age.
+The type species †Paleohoplias assisbrasiliensis Bocquentin & Negri, 2003 was described in 2003, and was found in the Solimões Formation in the State of Acre, Brazil, dating to the Huayqueriense-Montehermoseuse (Late Miocene-Pliocene) age.
+A second species, †Paleohoplias amazonensis Decat et al, 2026 was described from the same formation in 2026.

 Etymology

-The generic name Paleohoplias is Greek for "palaios" which means old, and "hoplias", which is a closely related genus of fish in the same family Erythrinidae.
+The generic name Paleohoplias comes from the Greek palaios, which means "old", and hoplias, which is a closely related genus of fish in the same family, Erythrinidae.
 The species name assisbrasiliensis is in reference to the city of Assis Brasil, which is near the type locality.

 Classification

 Paleohoplias is one of four genera within the family Erythrinidae, and the only extinct genus.
 It is most closely related to the genus Hoplias.